bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 box shadow.
 Those browsers that do not receive an image with all of these styles included within the image.
-With this code none of the styles are being over written and an HTTP request is only made when necessary.
+With this code none of the styles are being over written and an HTTP request is only made when necessary.</p>

-When working with CSS3 feature detection it is hard to know what the styles look like in browsers that do not support specific CSS3 features.
+<p>When working with CSS3 feature detection it is hard to know what the
+styles look like in browsers that do not support specific CSS3 features.
 Fortunately, there is a bookmarklet called <a href="https://github.com/davatron5000/deCSS3" rel="noopener noreferrer" target="_blank">deCSS3</a> which disables any CSS3 features.
-Doing so allows you to see what a website would look like without CSS3, and if your conditional styles are working.
+Doing so allows you to see what a website would look like without CSS3, and if your conditional styles are working.</p>

 <h4>Conditionally Loading Files</h4>

-On top of conditionally loading styles, Modernizr also provides a way to use <a href="https://modernizr.com/docs#using-modernizr-with-javascript" rel="noopener noreferrer" target="_blank"> feature detection in JavaScript</a>.
-With this, JavaScript polyfills and conditional files may be loaded based on the detection of a given feature with the help of jQuery and the jQuery getScript method.
+<p>On top of conditionally loading styles, Modernizr also provides a way to
+use <a href="https://modernizr.com/docs#using-modernizr-with-javascript"
+rel="noopener noreferrer" target="_blank">
+feature detection in JavaScript</a>.
+With this, JavaScript polyfills and conditional files may be loaded based on the detection of a given feature with the help of jQuery and the jQuery getScript method.</p>

-Using Modernizr to set the condition of an if statement in Javascript allows different scripts to be executed based on whether or not the given condition is true or false.
+<p>Using Modernizr to set the condition of an if statement in Javascript
+allows different scripts to be executed based on whether or not the given condition is true or false.
 Below Modernizr is checking for local storage support.
 If local storage is supported
 <a href="https://davidwalsh.name/loading-scripts-jquery"
 rel="noopener noreferrer" target="_blank">jQuery is used to load</a>
-the storage.js file using the getScript method, and if local storage is not supported jQuery is used the storage-polyfill.js file using the getScript method.
+the storage.js file using the getScript method, and if local storage is not supported jQuery is used the storage-polyfill.js file using the getScript method.</p>

 <details>
   <summary>jQuery Conditional Load</summary>